 Name Your Pages

 Give your pages a descriptive name with the <title> attribute.
 This is vital.
-Google displays search results as a link using the Web page's title.
+Google often displays search results as a link using the Web page's title.
 A link called 'untitled' isn't enticing, and nobody is going to click on it.
 When appropriate, use the page's keyword phrase in the title.

 One of the biggest factors Google looks at is the hyperlink.
 Google looks at both links to and from your website.